rei/rei-cedar-docs/docs/components/icon/README.md

 ## Usage

-The CdrIcon package contains many different components:
+The **CdrIcon** package contains many different components:

-1. CdrIcon  -- This is a basic SVG wrapper.
+1. **CdrIcon**: This is a basic SVG wrapper.
 This component allows for using Non-Cedar SVGs.
 Use this component in conjunction with the CdrIconSprite package
-2. CdrIconSprite -- A symbol definition sprite with all Cedar icons
+2. **CdrIconSprite** A symbol definition sprite with all Cedar icons
-3. Individual icons -- For available icons, view [Cedar Icon Library](?active-tab=design-guidelines&active-link=icon-library) on Design Guidelines tab
+3. **Individual icons**: For available icons, view [Cedar Icon Library](?active-tab=design-guidelines&active-link=icon-library) on Design Guidelines tab

-There are 3 different options to display SVG icons on your page using the CdrIcon package.
+There are 3 different options to display SVG icons on your page using the **CdrIcon** package.

 ### 1. SVG Sprite